vishalbasra/vishalbasra.github.io/_posts/2017-08-21-Linux-as-a-Domain-Member.md

 ```

 - Post this you'll be able to get a `Request TGT` and you can check by ( kinit also has a -v verbrose option )
-`knit Administrator@VADER.LOCAL`
+`knit Administrator@VADER.LOCAL`<br>
-The Administrator is an account on the DC on the domain
+The Administrator is an admin level account on the DC on the domain

 - No error messages or no messages means `TGT` was sucessfully received

 - To see all tickets, check using `klist` ; each ticket will have a principal , user , validity , expiration , service principal etc.
-Ypu might see `krbtgt` as the Service Pricipal in kinit which means that the ticket was gotten by the Kerberos Ticket granting ticket service
+You might see `krbtgt` as the Service Pricipal in kinit which means that the ticket was gotten by the Kerberos Ticket granting ticket service

 <p>2.
 Configure Samba </p>